Cancel anytime

 History and Background

 Companhia Siderurgica Nacional (CSN) was founded in 1941 in Brazil.
-It was initially a state-owned company and played a crucial role in Brazil's industrialization.
-It was privatized in 1993 and has since expanded into various sectors including steel, mining, cement, logistics, and energy.
+It played a crucial role in Brazil's industrialization.
+Initially state-owned, it was privatized in 1993.
+Since then, it has expanded operations and modernized its facilities.

 Core Business Areas

-- Steel: CSN's steel division produces a wide range of steel products, including flat steel (hot-rolled, cold-rolled, galvanized), long steel, and steel slabs.
-It serves various industries such as automotive, construction, and packaging.
+- Steel: CSN's steel division produces a range of flat steel products, including hot-rolled, cold-rolled, and galvanized steel, serving various industries like automotive, construction, and packaging.

-- Cement: CSN produces and sells cement products for the construction industry.
-It has cement plants located in various regions of Brazil.
+- Cement: CSN's cement division produces and sells cement and related products for the construction industry.

 Leadership and Structure

-The company is led by a board of directors and an executive management team.
-The organizational structure is divided by business segments, each with its own management team responsible for operations and performance.
-Benjamin Steinbruch is the current Chairman of the Board.
+The company is led by a board of directors and a management team.
+Key executives include the CEO and CFO.
+The organizational structure is hierarchical, with divisions for steel, mining, cement, logistics, and energy.

 Top Products and Market Share